Necati Çelim: Contributions to Aydın during his political career

 Necati Çelim is one of the founding members and also one of the original Board of Directors of the Aydın Textiles Factory.
-Aydın Textiles Factory is the first textiles factory of the city of Aydın and for over 25 years was the largest employer in the region. Çelim also wrote and submitted the legislation that made Kuşadası part of Aydın Province instead of Izmir Province. Çeşme, part of Izmir Province, was the favorite vacation spot of almost all the Izmir Province MPs.
-Furthermore, the distance between Izmir and Kuşadası was far greater than the distance between Aydın and Kuşadası.
+Aydın Textiles Factory is the first textiles factory of the city of Aydın and for over 25 years was the largest employer in the region. Çelim also wrote and submitted the legislation that made Kuşadası part of Aydın Province instead of İzmir Province. Çeşme, part of İzmir Province, was the favorite vacation spot of almost all the İzmir Province MPs.
+Furthermore, the distance between İzmir and Kuşadası was far greater than the distance between Aydın and Kuşadası.
 Due to these reasons, Kuşadası often did not get much attention from the Turkish Parliament.
 As a result of the legislation that Necati Çelim spearheaded, Kuşadası started to receive significant investments from the government and started to become an important destination for tourism.
 This change has also greatly increased Aydın Province's tax revenues. Çelim was also key to securing the government investment for building the first passenger port in Kuşadası.

 1960 Turkish coup d'état and after the coup

 After the 1960 Turkish coup d'état, Çelim was first imprisoned in Yassıada and stood trial in the mock "Breach of the Constitution" trial.
 Afterwards, he was kept as a prisoner in Kayseri until 1964.
 The generals, now lifetime senators, banned him from practicing medicine upon his release.
 This ban was overturned in 1966 by the Justice Party, the successor to the Democratic Party.
 Nevertheless, his political activity were curbed for over ten years, until the late 1970s, although even then he even could not vote in the parliamentary elections or take part in politics.
 He returned to practicing medicine until his retirement at 73.
-He moved to the Izmir Province where his daughter, son-in-law, and grandchildren resided and was treated there for his severe respiratory disease.
+He moved to the İzmir Province where his daughter, son-in-law, and grandchildren resided and was treated there for his severe respiratory disease.
 He died in 1986 and is buried in Kuşadası, the hometown of his wife.